algolia/algolia-react-boilerplate/README.md

 <h2 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;">⭐️ Get started</h2>

+1. Clone this repo under a new name for your own demo.

+2. Visit `src/config` and adjust `algoliaEnvConfig` to point to your own app, indices and API keys.
+If you do not need an index which is present in that file i.e. for articles, please do not remove it, just leave it as is, and you can turn off the relevant feature in the next step.

+3. Visit `src/config` and adjust `featuresConfig` to activate/deactivate the features you would like to see in the app.

+4. Go through the other files in `src/config` and adjust them according to your own data and requirements, each file describes itself.

+5. In in `src/config` , pay particular attention to `hitsConfig` as this is where we map your own attribute names to those used in the app.
+You should never adjust the attributes used in the app itself, only this map.

+6. Run and test your app locally both in desktop and mobile view, if you have any questions, ask #help-demos.

+7. In the `src/scss` folder, adjust any styling you need to based on what you see.

+8. Log into Netlify on the Algolia Demos team (again ask #help-demos if you don't have access) and deploy your demo from Github, making sure to password protect it!

+<h2 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;">⌨️ Develop on this project</h2>

 To run this project locally, install the dependencies and run the local server:

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;">👊 Before use please install</h3>